urban-eriksson/covid19-simulations/README.md

 ## The SEIRID model

 A somewhat simplified model in (seird2.py) used in simulations2.py.
+Some parameters are fitted to data while other can be given.

 <p align="center">
 <img src="https://github.com/urban-eriksson/covid19-simulations/blob/master/images/model1.png">